syncfusion-content/javascript-docs/js/Dialog/Concepts-and-Features/Behavior-Settings.md

 **[JavaScript]**

-// Allow drag in the Dialog function by setting allowDraggable property as true.
+// Allows you to drag in the Dialog function by setting allowDraggable property as true.
 The default value for allowDraggable is true in the Dialog control
     <script type="text/javascript">
         $("#Dialog").ejDialog({
             height: 200,